Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The left hemisphere is better at making inferences about semantic relationships and cause and effect, it doesn’t have a better memory or a better lexicon than the right hemisphere.
 - This is shown in an experiment where participants guess which of two events would happen next.
 Event red appears 75% of the time and event green appears 25% of the time.
 - There are two strategies to this experiment
-    - Matching: matching your guesses to the frequency distribution of the events.
+    - *Matching*: matching your guesses to the frequency distribution of the events.
         - E.g. Guessing red 75% of the time and green 25% of the time.
-    - Maximizing: guessing the event with the highest probability all of the time.
+    - *Maximizing*: guessing the event with the highest probability all of the time.
         - E.g. Guessing red 100% of the time.
 - Non-human animals, such as rats and goldfish, maximize, while humans match.
 - The result is that non-human animals perform better than humans on this task.